 Day 5: Breakfast at Casa da Portela and departure.

 The cost includes: Two nights incl breakfast and dinner at Casa da Cisterna.
 Two nights incl breakfast at Casa da Portela.
 Two picnic lunches.
 Guided visit to Côa valley UNESCO rock engravings.
 Full day guided hiking or 4x4 trip though Faia Brava.
 Half day Vulture hide experience.
 2x half day wolf safari (one dusk, one dawn).
 5% rewilding levy.

-The cost does not include: Flights and transfers to/from the airport or train station.
+The cost does not include: Alcoholic beverages.
+Flights and transfers to/from the airport or train station.
 Internal transfers from Castelo Rodrigo to Rio de Onor.
 Dinners at Casa da Portela (self contained house, but there is a restaurant at Rio de Onor)

 What to bring: We recommend you to dress in layers.
 Hiking shoes, sun hat, water bottle, daypack, long pants, hat and gloves, jacket, raincoat or poncho, sun protection cream, non smelling mosquito/tick repellent and camp shoes (sandals).
 Binoculars, personal toiletries/medicines and a sense of adventure!

 Rewilding Europe Levy: 5% of your booking sum goes to the local Rewilding Europe organization.